 The bid proposal and contract must state the project is subject to prevailing wage.

-The contract must specifically state the prevailing wage rates, prevailing hours of labor and hourly basic rates of pay.
+The contract must specifically state the prevailing wage rates, prevailing hours of labor and hourly basic

 The contract must also provide that the contracting agency shall demand and the contractor and subcontractor shall furnish to the contracting agency, copies of any or all payrolls not more than 14 days after the end of each pay period.